KDHE rescinds boil water advisory in Wichita, Andover

-The news release says that the test results came back with no issues, and customers can now begin using their water like normal.
-Along with Wichita, the city of Andover also had their boil water advisory rescinded.
+The news release says that the test results came back with no issues, and customers can now begin using their water like usual.
+Along with Wichita, Andover also had their boil water advisory rescinded.

 Laboratory testing samples collected from the City of Wichita indicate no evidence of bacteriological contamination, and all other conditions that placed the system at risk of contamination are deemed by KDHE officials to be resolved, a spokesperson from the City of Wichita said.

-The boil water advisory is still in effect for Rose Hill, Valley Center, and Derby.
+The boil water advisory is still in effect for Rose Hill, Valley Center, Derby, Kechi and Sedgwick County Rural Water Districts 2 and 3.

 The City of Wichita announced the boil water advisory just after 4 p.m. on Tuesday, June 7, saying that during routine maintenance at the water treatment plant, an unexpected water quality change occurred, resulting in a slight increase in turbidity, which is the measure of water’s clarity.